superruzafa/visual-scala-reference/_en/functions/collectFirst.md

 }
 ~~~

-`collectFirst` returns the first element in this collection for which the partial function `f` is defined, wrapped with `Some`.
+`collectFirst` applies the partial function `f` to the first element in this collection for which `f` is defined and returns its result wrapped with `Some`.

 <figure class="diagram">
   <img src="images/collectFirst.svg" alt="collectFirst function">